 by Mike Ratliff

-7 for God gave us a spirit not of fear but of power and love and self-control.
-(2 Timothy 1:7 ESV)
+7 For God has not given us a spirit of timidity, but of power and love and discipline.
+2 Timothy 1:7 (NASB)

 I remember a preacher who filled in for ours once for some reason.
 I was about 15 or so at the time.
 He was an older gentleman with a big booming voice and a head full of white hair.
 He was so different from our preacher that I actually listened to what he said.
 I believe that the person from the Bible he was talking about was Isaac.
 I remember him commenting on the fact that he was timid or shy or fearful.
 In my mind I thought of that person as shy or bashful by the way he described him.
 Then he said something I will never forget.
 He said, “Folks, timidity is not of God.”
 He then preached a sermon on how God calls His people to be bold and to fear not.
 Those who are fearful are those of little faith who make decisions that reflect their fear instead of reflecting a trust of God through their faith.
 He said that those who walk in fear and timidity are actually not in obedience to God and are therefore operating from pride.
 Their fear was the product of their pride as it did all it could do to protect self.
 However, those who walk in boldness are the truly humble believers because they lay aside self-protection while obeying God for His glory.